lihavi/Phase-1-Project/README.md

 <b>Project Structure</b>

-*HTML

-*CSS

-*JavaScript
+* HTML

+* CSS

+* JavaScript

 <b>Project Reqirements</b>

-*Use HTML,CSS and Javascript
+* Use HTML,CSS and Javascript

 * You should have regular git commits and the commit messages should be clear and concise.

 * Your application must be deployed and accessible through a remote URL.

-*Your project should be structured in an organized manner.
+* Your project should be structured in an organized manner.

-*Your web application should have proper styling.
+* Your web application should have proper styling.
 Ensure it looks professional and clean.

-*Your app must be an HTML / CSS / JS frontend that accesses data from a public API.
+* Your app must be an HTML / CSS / JS frontend that accesses data from a public API.
 (Alternatively use a json-server)

-*Your entire app must run on a single page.
+* Your entire app must run on a single page.

-*Your app needs to incorporate at least 3 separate event listeners (DOMContentLoaded, click, change, submit, etc).
+* Your app needs to incorporate at least 3 separate event listeners (DOMContentLoaded, click, change, submit, etc).

-*Some interactivity is required.
+* Some interactivity is required.
 This could be as simple as adding a "like" button or adding comments.
 These interactions do not need to persist after reloading the page.

-*Follow good coding practices.
+* Follow good coding practices.

-*Your repository should include a license.
+* Your repository should include a license.
 (Adding a license to a repository - GitHub Docs)

-*Your project MVP should be completed within the stipulated timeline.
+* Your project MVP should be completed within the stipulated timeline.

 <b>Getting Started</b>

-*Clone this repository from here[githubrepo](git@github.com:lihavi/Phase-1-project.git)
+* Clone this repository from here[githubrepo]
+(git@github.com:lihavi/Phase-1-project.git)

 *

+<b>License</b>

+MIT License